 We will never ask for your password or account details to be disclosed via a link within an email message.
 If you receive an email of this nature, please disregard the email, delete it from your computer and contact us immediately.

 Our Commitment to your Security and Privacy

-AT Anglican Community Fund (ACF), we have employed a wide range of security measures to help protect your personal information and transactions.
+At Anglican Community Fund (ACF), we have employed a wide range of security measures to help protect your personal information and transactions.
 These measures extend from data encryption to firewalls to automatic timeouts.
 Therefore, when you are using Online Services, you can be assured that your accounts are safeguarded and protected.

 We take the protection of your information and transaction data very seriously.
-But online security is a partnership between us (as the provider of online banking services to you) and you (the user of these services).
+But online security is a partnership between us (as the provider of online services to you) and you (the user of these services).
 As such, it's important that you do two things: keep informed and improve your own online security.

 Technology cannot automatically protect you against all fraud and security risks.
 A range of email and other online frauds have been attempted over the last few years; these scams will continue and you should be aware of them.

 - Learn about the types of Online Security Risks you may encounter

 - Understand the range of Online Security Practices we have adopted

 Equally, technological protection cannot protect you if you are careless with your personal information.
 You need to play your part in protecting your information responsibly and in accordance with our terms and conditions.

 - Learn about how to Improve Your Online Security and to safeguard your own information.